php-amqplib/RabbitMqBundle/README.md

 See: resources/meta/LICENSE.md

-## Credits: ##
+## Credits ##

-The bundle structure and the documentation is partially based on the (RedisBundle)[https://github.com/Seldaek/RedisBundle]
+The bundle structure and the documentation is partially based on the [RedisBundle](http://github.com/Seldaek/RedisBundle)